 We will focus on providing virtual, online experiences for students.
 We'll work with all groups to first explore the option of hosting meetings and/or events online in order to minimize risk.

-We are closing the campus to off-campus/community groups who wish to use our common spaces such as the Ballroom, Whalen Gymnasium, Student Life Center, Vallecito Room, and all other spaces through the Fall semester.
-(Community Concert Hall is not hosting events or concerts through December 31, 2020.)
+We are closing the campus to off-campus/community groups who wish to use our common spaces such as the Ballroom, Whalen Gymnasium, Student Life Center, Vallecito Room, and all other spaces through the Spring semester.

 * Note: Classes and dining are considered essential responsibilities and may operate outside the restrictions above with approval from the College.